-There was a recent article in London Economic which suggested, that according to the English Housing Survey, there are more people renting now than there have ever been.
+There are more people renting now than there have ever been according the English Housing Survey.
 This number is only set to rise and with so many people in the letting market, it is essential that renters are well equipped to avoid common mistakes.

 The article suggested the following tips for renters:

 86 per cent of tenants want to meet their landlord face-to-face before they move in, according to research from Mortgage Solutions, who the landlord is, matters more to tenants than the location of the property.